collapsed-stacks/firearms/questions/862/how-do-i-should-i-secure-a-laser-light-picatinny-mount.md

 - posted by: [dgm](https://stackexchange.com/users/-1/78-dgm) on 2011-12-20
 - score: 4

-<p>I would suggest that a mount that is not "quick release" might be more solid.
+I would suggest that a mount that is not "quick release" might be more solid.
 There's also something to the old adage that "Good gear ain't cheap, and cheap gear ain't good."
-Considering the low price of the item, and the existence of poor reviews that state the item does not hold zero because of a loose fit on the rail, I think it applies here.</p>
+Considering the low price of the item, and the existence of poor reviews that state the item does not hold zero because of a loose fit on the rail, I think it applies here.

-<p>If the question is how to secure this particular item to your firearm so that it will hold zero, I doubt there will be an answer you find satisfactory.
-If I was desperate to make a piece of gear like this work for me, I might consider adding some kind of shims between the mount and the rail, and once I found the optimal fit, affixing them to the mount permanently with superglue or something similar.</p>
+If the question is how to secure this particular item to your firearm so that it will hold zero, I doubt there will be an answer you find satisfactory.
+If I was desperate to make a piece of gear like this work for me, I might consider adding some kind of shims between the mount and the rail, and once I found the optimal fit, affixing them to the mount permanently with superglue or something similar.

-<p>Finally, consider whether this mount is having problems with your particular rail system, or whether it is mal-fitting on rails from other manufacturers.
-If you can get it to hold zero on another firearm, maybe the rail on your handgun is slightly out of spec.</p>
+Finally, consider whether this mount is having problems with your particular rail system, or whether it is mal-fitting on rails from other manufacturers.
+If you can get it to hold zero on another firearm, maybe the rail on your handgun is slightly out of spec.